Article updated on May 25, 2020

 English in Japan

-When I travelled through Japan for more than 6 weeks, I was shocked by the poor level of English of the Japanese people I met.
+When I travelled through Japan for more than 6 weeks, I was shocked by the apparent poor level of English of the Japanese people I met.
 I must admit that I felt slightly frustrated as my use of English was most of the time not understood at all.
 During the first two weeks of our travels on the Southern islands of Kyushu and Shikoku, we only met two Japanese natives with a decent English.
-Agreed, these islands are not the most touristy, nor the most industrial ones, but when reaching the very touristy and must-see Kyoto, I was still puzzled by the pitiful level of English of the locals.
+Agreed, these islands are not the most touristy, nor the most industrial ones, but when reaching the very touristy Kyoto, I was still puzzled by the seemingly limited level of English of the locals.
 Even in Tokyo!
-Whenever we needed to make a booking, choose a dish in a restaurant or ask for the road, I needed to speak in such a broken English for people to understand me that I felt embarrassed myself.
-Often a Japanese person would just stare and smile at me, creating uncomfortable situations.
+Whenever we needed to make a booking, choose a dish in a restaurant or ask for the road, I had to speak in such a broken English for people to understand me that I felt embarrassed myself.
+Often a Japanese person would just stare and smile at me, translating and uneasy feeling leading to uncomfortable situations.

 English in the Japanese classroom

 As an English teacher, the most rewarding sessions are the improvised ones when my students debate passionately about topics that matter to them.
 They almost forget that they are speaking in English, and they are not that ashamed of making mistakes as they want to out their point of view on the topic.
 These sessions allow them to gain confidence and be more daring, to understand that beyond mastering a language, learning it opens doors and allows them to communicate with the world.
-Of course grammar is important and these sessions inevitably end by grammar points!
+Do not get me wrong, of course grammar is critical and all of these sessions are concluded by a methodical review of the mistakes I jolt down and a reminder of the rules that’d better be fully understood to get a decent grade at the next test.